Digital Negative: Versions of the specification

 This version was based on experience and feedback from other companies about DNG since its launch.
 It introduced many new features, especially several new options for color specification under the general heading of "Camera Profiles".
 These are mainly of value to software products wanting their own flavor of color handling.
-This version permits administrative control of Camera Profiles, including calibration signatures and copyright information.
+This version permits administrative control of Camera Profiles (also known as DCP files, an acronym for DNG Camera Profiles), including calibration signatures and copyright information.